Professor Norm Matloff

 Analysis by conservative writer Ron Unz compared the time trends of Asian enrollment in selective colleges vs. number of college-age Asians, from 1990 to 2011.
 He found that Asian enrollment at Caltech had tracked the number of Asians in the U.S., but that the Ivy League college Asian enrollments seem to have hit a plateau.

-Unz interpreted that as clear evidence of discrimination against Asian applicants to the Ivies, due to race-conscious policies at those schools.
+Unz interpreted that as clear evidence of discrimination against Asian applicants by the Ivies, due to race-conscious policies at those schools.
 However, Caltech also has an AA policy, so that explanation fails.
 A much better explanation is as follows.

 First, the Asian applicants tend to major in STEM fields.
 For example, at Stanford, reportedly 46% of Computer Science majors are Asian, even though only 23% of the student body as a whole is Asian.
 This has major (pun intended) implications for the "plateau" effect described by Unz; the Ivies, as liberal arts schools, simply don't have as many slots open for STEM applicants as does Caltech, a STEM school.
 Asians, a STEM-heavy group, thus would find more difficulty getting admitted to the Ivies -- with no discrimination involved.
 Again, covariates matter, in this case Major and School Type.

 At the same time, it may explain Card's finding that female Asians fare better than their male counterparts.
 There has been a nationwide concern that not enough women major in Engineering, especially Computer Science (CS).
 Female Asian students also tend to be STEM-oriented, so all of this may result in university admissions committees being favorably inclined to admit female applicants for, say, CS, including Asian females.